LeEinsteinZhang/SiteChecker/README.md

 - main.py is the file include the main loop to run the program

 Comand include the PyInstaller comand to compile this program

+Update log after published:
+- Jan-01-2024: update readme file.
+There are few more bugs related bit map.
+This will be fixed later.